tsunami416604/azure-docs.hu-hu/articles/hdinsight/hdinsight-hadoop-hive-out-of-memory-error-oom.md

         at java.lang.Thread.run(Thread.java:745)
     Caused by: java.lang.OutOfMemoryError: Java heap space

-A hiba továbbra is, a nagyobb virtuális gépek (például D12) használatakor.
+A hiba továbbra is nagyobb méretű virtuális gépet (például D12) használatakor.

 ## <a name="debug-the-out-of-memory-error"></a>A kevés a memória hibakeresése

-A támogatási és a mérnöki munkacsoportok együtt találta az egyik a kevés a memória, amely egy [ismert probléma az Apache JIRA ismertetett](https://issues.apache.org/jira/browse/HIVE-8306):
+A támogatás és a mérnöki munkacsoportok együtt található az a kevés a memória okozó problémák egyike volt egy [ismert probléma az Apache JIRA-hibajegy leírt](https://issues.apache.org/jira/browse/HIVE-8306):

     When hive.auto.convert.join.noconditionaltask = true we check noconditionaltask.size and if the sum  of tables sizes in the map join is less than noconditionaltask.size the plan would generate a Map join, the issue with this is that the calculation doesnt take into account the overhead introduced by different HashTable implementation as results if the sum of input sizes is smaller than the noconditionaltask size by a small margin queries will hit OOM.

-A **hive.auto.convert.join.noconditionaltask** a hive-site.xml fájl értékre volt állítva **igaz**:
+A **hive.auto.convert.join.noconditionaltask** a hive-site.xml fájl állították be **igaz**:

     <property>
         <name>hive.auto.convert.join.noconditionaltask</name>